Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

 - Create Database :-
   - The CREATE DATABASE command is used to make a new DATABASE.
   - Syntax :- CREATE DATABASE databasename;
+- CREATE TABLE :-
+  -The CREATE TABLE command is used to make a new table in the database.
+  - Syntax :- CREATE TABLE tablename ( column1 datatype, column2 datatype );